-Our Operating Review, starting on page 7 of this Annual Report, describes developments on the Company's projects in 2023 and includes details of market developments and market projections for natural pozzolan, the key supplementary cementitious material on which our CS and Hazen projects in Nevada, USA, are based.
+The Operating Review of this Annual Report describes developments on the Company's projects in 2023 and includes details of market developments and market projections for natural pozzolan, the key supplementary cementitious material on which our CS and Hazen projects in Nevada, USA, are based.

 For some time now our efforts have been focussed on finding an industry partner to help develop our mine-ready CS Project and we are currently in discussions with a number of possible partners.
 I appreciate that for shareholders, and indeed for the Board, the progress in finding an industry partner is disappointingly slow.
 Consumers of performance industrial minerals are conservative and slow to make decisions to take up new products, like natural pozzolan, to replace established products.
-But as I hope the review on pages 8 to 10 shows, the industry is changing and demand for pozzolan is now growing.
+But the industry is changing and demand for pozzolan is now growing.
 We are in the fortunate position that we can maintain our interest in the project at low cost whilst partner discussions continue.
 Our CS Project is large and very high quality and can be brought into production in a relatively short time frame.